 - Pinch of sea salt

-- Extra coconut flakes for rolling (optional)
+- Extra coconut flakes for rolling for garnish (optional)

 If you are using raw almonds instead of almond flour, place them in the bowl of a food processor and grind them until they are very finely chopped.

 Add the coconut to the ground almonds or almond flour, along with the coconut manna, maple syrup, vanilla extract and pinch of salt.
 Process until the mixture is well blended but still has plenty of texture.